 Before Your Senior Year of High School

 You don’t necessarily need to wait until you are a senior to apply for scholarships.
-There are many scholarships that are available to juniors, as well as students that are even younger.
+There are many college scholarships that are available to juniors, as well as students that are not high school seniors.
 These students are in high school but are thinking about where they want to go to college and what they want to major in.
 If you do end up getting these scholarships, they will be reserved for use until you’re a freshman in college.
-But by applying this early, you will definitely reduce the competition for those much-needed funds and also make yourself more attractive to schools that prefer accepting students who don’t have a financial need.
+But by applying this early, you will definitely reduce the competition for those much-needed funds.
+You also make yourself more attractive to schools that prefer accepting students who don’t have a financial need.

 Every Spring and Fall Semester

-There are a lot of scholarships that are offered every year, so that means that you can apply after you have started college too.
-These scholarships have varying deadlines in the fall and spring semesters, so you can essentially look for scholarships in both semesters and apply for scholarships throughout the entire school year.
+There are a lot of scholarships that are offered every year.
+That means that you can apply after you have started college too.
+These scholarships have varying deadlines in the fall and spring semesters.
+You can essentially look for scholarships in both semesters and apply for scholarships throughout the entire school year.
 You may find that there are more scholarships offered in the fall, and their deadlines might be in the spring.
 Or you might be working on spring deadlines in the fall.
 The key is to schedule your applications so you can complete them accurately and completely and increase your odds of winning them.